Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 align_buffer_size
     Force rounding of buffer/period sizes to multiples of 128 bytes.
-    This is more efficient in terms of memory access but isn't required by the HDA spec and prevents users from specifying exact period/buffer sizes. (default = on) snoop
+    This is more efficient in terms of memory access but isn't required by the woke HDA spec and prevents users from specifying exact period/buffer sizes. (default = on) snoop
     Enable/disable snooping (default = on)